OpenTranslationBible/open-bible/02.Exodus/md/exodus-04.md

 But take this staff in your hand so you can perform the signs with it.”

 ## Exodus 4:18
-Then Moses returned to Jethro his father-in-law and said, “Let me return to my own people in Egypt.”
+Then Moses returned to Jethro his father-in-law and said, “Let me return to my people in Egypt.”
 Jethro said, “Go in peace.”

 ## Exodus 4:19
 Now the Lord had said to Moses in Midian, “Go back to Egypt, for all those who wanted to kill you are dead.”

 ## Exodus 4:20
-So Moses took his wife and sons, put them on a donkey and started back to Egypt.
-And he took the staff of God in his hand.
+So Moses took his wife and sons, put them on a donkey and returned to Egypt, carrying the staff of God.

 ## Exodus 4:21
 The Lord said to Moses, “When you return to Egypt, perform before Pharaoh all the wonders I have given you.
 But I will harden his heart, so he will not let the people go.